pradeepvrm/social/README.md

 # Social

-This is a social media project built with Django and TailwindCSS
+This is a social media project built with Django and TailwindCSS.

 ## Features

-* User profiles
+* User authentication
+* Password change/reset
+* Profile management
 * Posting Content
 * Liking and commenting on posts